EggRP/fxcommands/README.md

 # Bugs and Issues

+For common issues and solutions, check out the [Troubleshooting Guide](https://github.com/EggRP/fxcommands/wiki/Troubleshooting-Guide)

-Please open a Github issue if you encounter any problems
+Please open a Github issue if you encounter any issues not covered above.